faseelali/Birthday_Card/README.md

 # Birthday_Card
-This is a Birthday Card app made using kotlin
+This is a Birthday Card app made using kotlin and android studio